cmoffroad/osm-guidelines/README.md

 # OSM Guidelines

-A non-official, work-in-progress, personnaly used, set of guidelines for off-road network mapping in northern Thailand.
+A non-official, work-in-progress, personnaly used, set of guidelines for OSM mapping in northern Thailand with a strong focus on the off-road network.

 ## Changesets